 The programs can be undertaken on a full-time or part-time basis to allow for the varied needs of students.
-As Anthropology is part of the School of Political and Social Inquiry our postgraduate students benefit from its multidisciplinary nature that includes programs in Behavioural Studies, Criminology, Politics, Sociology, and Women’s Studies / Gender Studies.
+As Anthropology is part of the School of Social Sciences, our postgraduate students benefit from its multidisciplinary nature that includes programs in Behavioural Studies, Criminology, Politics, Sociology, and Women’s Studies / Gender Studies.

 Postgraduate Studies in the Faculty of Arts

 Prospective postgraduate students are advised to consult the detailed information provided by the Faculty of Arts (Arts Research Graduate School) on the eligibility requirements for either Australian Applicants or International Applicants, which includes information on admission procedures, advanced standing, fee structures and application forms.